 At Gucci, we realise the importance of maintaining clear, transparent communication and training in regard to human rights, modern slavery and human trafficking.
 Since 2014, Kering has offered a training programme on ethics for all Group employees across all locations which is updated on an annual basis.
 Available since 2019 in 14 languages, it sets out the ethical ground rules in place at Kering and presents case studies and ethical dilemmas that help employees ask themselves the right questions.
-In 2021, 96.4% % of Group employees worldwide completed the training.
+In 2022, 96.5% of Group employees worldwide completed the training on Ethics & Compliance.